tdaede/midiori/docs/GAMES.md

 --------
 * Gradius II - unknown how to configure
 * Duel Fighter 2 - unknown how to configure
-* Granada - freezes on intro with both 1.1 and 2.1
 * Overtake - crashes on music playback start with both 1.1 and 2.1
 * Square Resort - unknown how to configure